Franisz/zUtilities/README.md

   - This can be disabled in `gothic.ini` with `bTrampleMeatbugs` option.

-- Also on debug build prints info on the screen about plugin and platform.
+- Also on debug build plugin prints info on the screen about plugin and platform.